haijing-zhang/Video-Recommend-Engine/README.md

 ## Features:
 - Authentication: Login, Logout, Register.
-- Add favorite items (classified into stream, video and clip).
 - Custom Search: if name matched, customed game would return on the home screen.
+- Popular games: Display top popular games on twitch website.
+- Add favorite items: After login, user could add favorite item by clicking star.
 - Recommendation: After login, the web could recommend similar items based on the favorite history.
-- Popular games: Display top popular games on twitch website.

 ## Frontend:
 Frontend codes are stored in "/twitchfe" folder and are implemented with **React** library.